Educational Resources

 A3

-An approach to documenting work during a Lean project by putting all relevant information on one page.
+An approach to documenting work during a Lean project, putting all relevant information on one page.
 The term ‘A3’ refers to the size of the paper that is typically used when the information is printed out.

 CI